YSM’s concert series bring accomplished artists from around the world to New Haven.

 Kyung Yu, violin

-The Duke Ellington Fellowship series, led by Artistic Director Thomas C. Duffy, presents concerts by legendary and emerging artists.
-Over the course of the series’ 40-year history, Yale has hosted such iconic performers as Dizzy Gillespie, Charles Mingus, and Dave Brubeck, to name a few.
+The Ellington Jazz Series, led by Artistic Director Thomas C. Duffy, presents concerts by legendary and emerging artists.
+Over the course of the series 50-year history, Yale has hosted such iconic performers as Dizzy Gillespie, Charles Mingus, and Dave Brubeck, to name a few.

 Faculty Artist Series